jmcollin78/versatile_thermostat/README.md

 ```

 We see that :
-1. the VTherm is in security mode (`security_state: true`),
+1. the VTherm is in safety mode (`security_state: true`),
 2. the current time is 06/12/2023 at 18:43:28 (`last_update_datetime: "2023-12-06T18:43:28.351103+01:00"`),
 3. the last received time of indoor temperature is 06/12/2023 at 18:43:28 (`last_temperature_datetime: "2023-12-06T18:43:28.346010+01:00"`).
 So she's on time,
-4. the last reception time of the outdoor temperature is 06/12/2023 at 1:04:35 p.m. (`last_ext_temperature_datetime: "2023-12-06T13:04:35.164367+01:00`). external time which is more than 5 hours late and which caused the switch to security mode, because the threshold is limited to 60 min (`security_delay_min: 60`)
+4. the last reception time of the outdoor temperature is 06/12/2023 at 1:04:35 p.m. (`last_ext_temperature_datetime: "2023-12-06T13:04:35.164367+01:00`). external time which is more than 5 hours late and which caused the switch to safety mode, because the threshold is limited to 60 min (`security_delay_min: 60`)

 ### How can I be notified when this happens?
-To be notified, the VTherm sends an event as soon as it happens and one at the end of the security alert.
+To be notified, the VTherm sends an event as soon as it happens and one at the end of the safety alert.
 You can capture these events in an automation and send a notification for example, flash a light, trigger a siren, etc. It's up to you.

 To manipulate the events generated by VTherm, cf. [Events](#events).